hsuwanying/webform-spam-filter-development/README.md

 | Measurement             | AIC, deviance and residual                               | Confusion matrix, precision, Recall, and F1 Score   | Confusion matrix, precision, recall, and F1 Score |

 ## Feature Selection with Bourta
+When building a machine learning model, having too many features brings issues such as the curse of dimensionality, besides the need for more memory, processing time, and power.
+In this case, Boruta (Miron, 2020) is applied as it can work with both categorical and numeric predictors and provide a better outcome than applying a correlation matrix, and it can be supplemetary method to select important features for fitting logistic regression model,

 <p align ="center">
  <img width="700" alt="Boruta" src="https://user-images.githubusercontent.com/72688726/187219980-049158da-6bf9-449d-b95e-9d988e08d8dc.png">
  </p><p align = "center"> Feature Selection: Boruta
 </p>

 ## Fitting Models

  - **Experiment 1: Logistic Regression, and use three Features Selection Methods**
-  - Method 1: use p-value select features which are statistic significant for fitting model
+  - Method 1: use p-value select features which are statistic significant for fitting model `Logit.82`
-  - Method 2: use the `drop1` method to get the lowest AIC
+  - Method 2: use the `drop1` method to get the lowest AIC `Logit.73`
-  - Method 3: use `Boruta` to select essential features
+  - Method 3: use `Boruta` selected features to fit a logistic regression model `Logit.b72`

 The Table below compares three methods with a complete model `Logit.all`